jarviscanada/jarvis_data_eng_DevinSmith/linux_sql/README.md

 ## 9. Improvements
 Some impovements I would suggest for this project are:
-  -handle hardware updates
+  + handle hardware updates
-  -color encoding for the different hardware specs to differentiate nodes -automate the first running of the host_info.sh bash script
+  + color encoding for the different hardware specs to differentiate nodes
+  + automate the first running of the host_info.sh bash script